sissaNassir/Tulbat/README.md

 ## Group members

  The name of group enrolled in the Tablut Students Challenge 2020/2021 that presented this project is **Tulbat**.
- Components of the team are:\\
+ Components of the team are:

  Silvia Zandoli: `silvia.zandoli2@studio.unibo.it`, [_silviazandoli_](https://github.com/silviazandoli).

- Federico Cremonini: .
+ Federico Cremonini:

- Silvio Russo: .
+ Silvio Russo: